kevinlawler/KLSingleton/README.md

 6. Swizzle-free
 7. Simple

-In terms of singleton philosophy, this implementation chooses "not lazy" instead of "requires explicit initialization" or "locks to allocate".
+This implementation chooses the singleton philosophy of "not lazy" instead of "requires explicit initialization" or "locks to allocate".

 ## Use